 - There are changes God is prompting

-- God has a New perspective that can make marriage happy
+- God has a new perspective that can make a marriage happy

 - There are also instructions He is stirring in your spirit.